x75/x75.github.io/_posts/2017-11-29-python-midi.md

 ## python tools for midi

 __Keywords__: python, music, midi, score, event representation

+And the best is the non-python **midicsv**, http://www.fourmilab.ch/webtools/midicsv/ which reads the midifile and dumps it into a nice table of comma-separated values.

 Some python candidate packages for working with MIDI, essentially reading and parsing MIDI files but musicology can be put on top.

 **Mido** - MIDI Objects for Python, https://github.com/olemb/mido